Hi! My name is Taylor, and I’m a violinist, fiddler, and educator based outside Phoenix, Arizona.

 A Formal, Third-Person Bio

 Hailed by a class of 2nd graders as “wreely nice and kind” and “the coolest man on erth,” Arizona native Taylor Morris enjoys blurring the line between violin and fiddle.
-After studying classical violin at Arizona State University with Dr. Katie McLin, he spent four years touring the world as one of five fiddlers with Barrage, a world-music violin troupe based out of Canada.
-His travels, both with Barrage and personally, have led to performances in 48 states and 13 countries with musicians from a multitude of backgrounds.
-Strongly believing we can learn more about the world through collaboration with others, Taylor actively pursues musical projects in different genres.
-Currently, he is part of Tricia & Taylor, a genre-bending violin/fiddle duo with concert violinist Tricia Park, and a member of The Sound Accord, a string sextet that creates vibrant arrangements of folk music.
-Other performers with whom Taylor has recently collaborated include: multi-style cellists Mike Block, Rushad Eggleston, & Natalie Haas; fiddlers Hanneke Cassel, Casey Driessen, Jeremy Kittel, & Lauren Rioux; arts educator Steve Seidel; and the Tetra String Quartet.
+Strongly believing we can learn more about the world through collaboration with others, he has actively pursued musical projects in different genres, including a genre-bending duo with concert violinist Tricia Park and a chamber-folk string sextet called The Sound Accord.
+After studying classical violin at Arizona State University with Dr. Katie McLin, he spent four years touring with Barrage, a world-music violin troupe based out of Canada.
+His travels have led to performances in 48 states and 13 countries with musicians from a multitude of backgrounds, including Mike Block, Hanneke Cassel, Brittany Haas, Natalie Haas, Jeremy Kittel, Lauren Rioux, and the Tetra String Quartet.
+Additionally, Taylor has the unique experience of having performed as a featured concert soloist with each major type of Western Classical musical ensemble: orchestra, band, and choir.

 Photos by Denise Karis.